Bardolph-Automation-Inc/bardolph/docs/language.rst

 support the published API, I'll try to test and fix the implementation for those, as well.

-.. note:: As of the time of this writing, (March, 2025), the version of the
+.. note:: As of the time of this writing, (May, 2025), the version of the
     `lifxlan Python library <https://github.com/mclarkk/lifxlan>`_
     that is
     `hosted on pypi.org <https://pypi.org/project/lifxlan/>`_